Chart Color Schemes

 Population growth drivers in Mount Coolum are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Mount Coolum's estimated population as of Nov 2025 is around 4,809.
-This reflects an increase of 264 people since the 2021 Census, which reported a population of 4,545.
-The change is inferred from the resident population of 4,769 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 37 validated new addresses since the Census date.
-This level of population equates to a density ratio of 961 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, Mount Coolum has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the non-metro area.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Mount Coolum's estimated population is around 4811 as of February 2026.
+This shows an increase of 266 people since the 2021 Census, which reported a population of 4545.
+The change is inferred from AreaSearch's estimate of 4769 residents in June 2024 and additional validated new addresses since the Census date.
+Mount Coolum's population density is approximately 962 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Over the past decade, ending in 2021, Mount Coolum has shown resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the Rest of Queensland.
+Overseas migration contributed around 66% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, an above median population growth of locations outside of capital cities is projected, with the Mount Coolum statistical area (Lv2) expected to grow by 756 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Population projections indicate above median growth for locations outside capital cities, with Mount Coolum expected to grow by 745 persons to 2041, reflecting a 16.1% increase over the 17 years.

 Frequently Asked Questions - Population